-Once you have you sent us your application with all the information and documents we need, we will aim to give you a decision on your application within 5 working days.
+Once you have you sent us your application with all the information and documents we need, we will aim to give you a decision on your application as soon as possible.

 Due to the COVID-19 outbreak, we are currently experiencing high demand for help from the Hardship Relief Fund.
 This has resulted in waiting times of up to 3 weeks for a decision on your application.
 Please bear with us as we work hard to process applications as quickly as possible.